DBProductions/js-console/README.md

 #js-console

 Use a HTML textarea tag to act as a console with a simple interpreter.

-console.js
+Call gets simulated with Sinon could be AJAX or Websocket communication with a server.

+#####console.js
-defines the event handler on enter key the command get pased to the interpreter
+Defines the event handler and pass the command to the interpreter.

-interpreter.js
+#####interpreter.js
-hold the commands, display commands or handle command when command is passed
+Hold the commands, display commands or handle command when gets called.

-commands.js
+#####commands.js
-define the commands which get executed from interpreter
+Define the commands which get executed from the interpreter.